mdn/content/files/en-us/web/api/navigator/share/index.md

 {{APIRef("Web Share API")}}{{securecontext_header}}

-The **`navigator.share()`** method of the [Web Share API](/en-US/docs/Web/API/Web_Share_API) invokes the native sharing mechanism of the device to share data such as text, URLs, or files.
+The **`share()`** method of the {{domxref("Navigator")}} interface invokes the native sharing mechanism of the device to share data such as text, URLs, or files.
 The available _share targets_ depend on the device, but might include the clipboard, contacts and email applications, websites, Bluetooth, etc.

 The method resolves a {{jsxref("Promise")}} with `undefined`.
 On Windows this happens when the share popup is launched, while on Android the promise resolves once the data has successfully been passed to the _share target_.